Toberumono/cs331-irc/readme.txt

-IRCShared.py - A few useful classes that are shared by the client and server. sharedMethods.py - A few useful methods that are shared by the client and server. server.py - The base class for the server; separated for code organization purposes.
+IRCShared.py - A few useful classes that are shared by the client and server. sharedMethods.py - A few useful methods that are shared by the client and server. server.py - The base class for the server; separated for code organization purposes. helpers.py - Helper classes mostly used by the server.